Macmod/STARS/README.md

 Some ideas of new features to add that weren't included originally but would be nice to have in the future:

-- Option to return the details of the record sets in CSV/JSON format
+- Option to return the details of the record sets in CSV format
-- Option to save results to a file
 - Handle authentication / permission errors better
 - Support for more advanced attributes of DNS records and zones in the scanners
 - Improve efficiency by providing an option of doing requests / lookups in parallel
 - Implement a local DB with results from previous executions
+- Check previously-scanned zones for DNS Takeover
 - Taking screenshots with a headless browser (maybe)
-- Verify whether a domain is public knowledge by scraping with passive tools like Sublist3r
+- Verify whether a domain is public knowledge by scraping with passive tools like Sublist3r (maybe)

 # Domains Scope